hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_role_definition.html.markdown

 * `permissions` - (Required) A `permissions` block as defined below.

-* `role_definition_id` - (Optional) The unique UUID/GUID which identifies this Cosmos DB SQL Role Definition - one will be generated if not specified.
+* `role_definition_id` - (Optional) The GUID as the name of the Cosmos DB SQL Role Definition - one will be generated if not specified.
 Changing this forces a new resource to be created.

 * `type` - (Optional) The type of the Cosmos DB SQL Role Definition.
 Possible values are `BuiltInRole` and `CustomRole`.
 Defaults to `CustomRole`.
 Changing this forces a new resource to be created.